 UPDATE 3: 100 Hour Burn In

 Ok, I now have put 100 hours on this Yamaha A S-3000 amp and I see even more improvement, ESPECIALLY from day one.
 What I hear now is a rich, full, clear huge 3D presentation.
 I mean, HUGE sound that fills the room, a soundstage that extends to the walls on each side and a CLARITY that I have not previously heard in my system..all while remaining full with the bass, mid bass and having a sweet extended treble.
-The bass fullness that was at the 50 hour mark that seemed to hide or tame the treble is gone and now I have a nicely balanced sound from top to bottom with the biggest but most controlled bass I have experienced in my room, easily surpassing the bass of the Ayon Orion III and the Line Magnetic 219ia.
+The bass fullness that was at the 50 hour mark that seemed to hide or tame the treble is gone and now I have a nicely balanced sound from top to bottom with the biggest but most controlled bass I have experienced in my room as of this writing.

 I bought this amp with a 30 day trial from Amazon (using prime, Amazon return policy is 30 days and no question asked).
 To be honest, I assumed I would be returning this guy after a week or two because I could not fathom paying such a high cost for a Yamaha SS amp.
 But this is the real deal my friends.
 It is quite amazing and is a huge jump up from the Yamaha A S-2000 in sound, build and pride of ownership.
-It is the best Solid State amp I have ever heard in my life let alone owned.
-These MOSFETS do it.
 I have owned expensive Mark Levinson gear in the past and this is better in terms of sound.
 It is musical, pleasing, but without being mushy or bloated.
 It offers imaging and sound staging that is up with the best, yet is never analytical or harsh.

 So there you go.
 If you are worried about this amp delivering the goods, do not worry.
 If you think the S2000 is just as good, think again.
 If you do not feel it has the power for your speakers, it does..and then some.
 The Yamaha A S-3000 is a masterpiece of design and Yamaha knows audio, they just proved it.
-In my room, with my speakers, cables and source it is astonishing, and that is about as good as it gets IMO.
+In my room, with my speakers, cables and source it is fantastic.